AtharvaDev/Amazon-by-Atharva/README.md

-##Live link to the project : https://clone-by-atharva.web.app/
+## Live link to the project: https://clone-by-atharva.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).